 Time is a precious commodity for both employers and employees, and one of the best advantages of on-the-job training is that it delivers information when and where your employees need it most.

-If your company is managing a large construction project that is under ever-changing codes and zoning laws, you can wrap that zip code in a geofence.
+If your company is managing a large construction project that is under ever-changing codes and zoning laws, you can wrap that area in a geofence.
 Once employees pass into that area, a push notification lets them know if there are any changes they need to be aware of.
 This keeps you in compliance with the law, but it also shows employees that their time is valuable, too.
 No changes for the day?
 Then there’s no training needed.

 A geofence can be set for as little as 250 feet, so it’s good for hospital or university complexes, too.
 This type of microlearning is an ultra-efficient and effective way to integrate on-the-job training into an employee’s day, making the best use of their time (and your resources).